 Why is the principle of least privilege important?

-By implementing the least privilege approach to security, Medibank could have significantly reduced the chances of hackers bypassing the organization’s defenses and escalating the attack.
+In both cases, following the principle of least privilege could have significantly reduced the chances of hackers bypassing the organization’s defenses and escalating the attack.

 The main benefits of implementing the principle of least privilege

-There are many principle of least privilege benefits to your organization when it’s implemented effectively.
+There are many benefits of POLP that your organization gains when it’s implemented effectively.

 Reduced attack surface

-According to Gartner, attack surface expansion was one of the main cybersecurity trends in 2022.
-When you restrict access rights and permissions to only those users who really need them, you can narrow the attack surface.
-By closely monitoring access privileges, you’ll make it more difficult for malicious insiders or external cyberattackers to exploit them.
+When you restrict access rights and permissions for only users who really need them, you narrow the attack surface.
+By closely monitoring access privileges, it becomes much more difficult for malicious insiders or external cyberattackers to exploit them.

-In cases of human error, POLP can also help you limit the scope of damage to the data and systems accessed by a negligent user.
+In cases of human error, POLP can also help you limit the scope of damage to the data and systems that the negligent user has access to, preventing a larger-scale incident.

 Minimized malware infection and propagation

-By imposing POLP restrictions on your systems, you can also minimize malware infection and propagation.
-When you enforce the cybersecurity principle of least privilege on your endpoints, attacks like SQL injections won’t be able to use high-privilege accounts to install malware or damage your systems.
+By imposing POLP restrictions, you can also minimize the risk of malware infection and propagation.
+If you enforce the cybersecurity principle of least privilege for each of your endpoints, attacks like SQL injections will be blocked from exploiting high-privilege accounts to install malware or damage your systems.

-You’ll also minimize lateral movement and prevent cyber attackers from penetrating your system further, seeking higher-privileged accounts in their path.
+You’ll also minimize opportunities for lateral movement and prevent cyber attackers from penetrating your systems further, attempting to attain higher privileges along the way.

 Enhanced containment of potential data breaches

-By segmenting identities and keeping track of who has access to what data within your organization, you can effectively contain a potential security breach.
-If you grant access to specific data based on users’ responsibilities, it’ll be easier for you to find the intruder, perform an incident investigation, and stop the spread.
+By segmenting identities and tracking who has access to what data and when within your organization, you can effectively contain a potential security breach.
+If you grant access to specific data based on users’ responsibilities, it’ll be easier for you to identify the intruder, conduct an incident investigation, and thwart the spread.

 Better performance of employees and systems